oracle-livelabs/database/in-memory-21c/joins-aggregations/joins-aggregations.md

 [//]: # ( [YouTube video](youtube:y3tQeVGuo6g) )

-Watch the video below for a quick walk-through of this lab.
+Watch the video below for a quick walk-through of the In-memory Joins and Aggregations lab:

 [In-Memory Joins and Aggregations](videohub:1_gx8ajh93)

 ### Objectives